CallumBeaney/Tokenized-Place-Names-Japan/README.md

 Is that broken down as `か,く,だし`, or `かく,だ,し`?
 A Japanese person will know that it is the latter intuitively.

-NLP and AI parsers were less than 40% accurate across the 1737 entries in this list.
+NLP and AI parsers I tried were highly innaccurate across the 1737 entries in this list.
 This is because many placename kanji readings deviate significantly from common readings, to the point that manually referencing dictionaries and even historical speculation becomes necessary.

 I manually tokenised these placenames as such.
 There is a JSON with keys, a JSON as objects, and a CSV for GUI editing.
 Because I've done it by hand, and because I'm not Japanese, there may be some discrepancies.